 My Japanese machines are used chiefly for the production of single bed items, so usually they are ribber free.
-Balancing the ribber on older KMs can be fussy, so once the ribber is up, working, and well balanced, my recommendation is to leave it in place if it is going to be used on a regular basis.
+Balancing the ribber on older KMs can be fussy, so once the ribber is up, working, and well-balanced, my recommendation is to leave it in place if it is going to be used on a regular basis.

-For this technique use a cast on comb appropriate for your knitting machine’s gauge ie 4.5mm, 5mm, etc., the brand is not relevant, only tooth spacing is.
+For this technique use a cast-on comb appropriate for your knitting machine’s gauge ie 4.5mm, 5mm, etc., the brand is not relevant, only tooth spacing is.
 It is possible to cut ribber cast on combs into different widths for use when knitting is planned on fewer stitches than those accommodated by their available commercial widths.
 In the yarn used in my swatches, I found knitting the first row at stocking stitch tension created large enough stitches for later picking up and hanging the hem.
-Test your yarn, if necessary use a looser tension for the “cast on” row, and evaluate any inside hem “drop” if looser stitch size is used.
+Test your yarn, if necessary use a looser tension for the “cast on” row, and evaluate any inside hem “drop” if a looser stitch size is used.

-The knit carriage will not clear the comb properly because of the location of its brushes, etc. For the “cast on” row, exchange the sinker plate on your knit carriage for that normally used with the ribber.
-The first photo below shows the approximate location for the comb during the first row knit.
-Needles are centered between the teeth, the teeth themselves line up with gate pegs.
+The knit carriage will not clear the comb properly because of the location of its brushes, etc. For the “cast on” row, exchange the sinker plate on your knit carriage for the arm normally used with the ribber.
+The first photo below shows the approximate location for the comb during the first knit row.
+Needles are centered between the teeth, and the teeth themselves line up with gate pegs.
 The comb needs to be manually held in place since there is no opposing bed in use to help balance it.
 The latter would ease the process in wider pieces of knitting.
 The ribber sinker plate has no brushes or wheels to anchor knitting on the knitting bed; any rows knit single bed using it, will need to have needles brought out to hold position prior to knitting each row for all stitches to be formed properly

 To achieve joining hems in this manner with the ribber in place, though possible on both beds, it is quickest to cast on the back bed (Passap) or on the knit bed (Brother, etc.).
 Hold the appropriate ribber comb with the bump(s) up facing you, so that the teeth line up as shown above, with the flow combs/ gate pegs, and the needled can come through the gaps.
 Leave the wire in, hold the bump(s) against the front bed/ ribber, and tilts the comb against the back/ knit bed.
 Hold the comb high enough to take the lock or carriage across.
-Take the locks/carriages across to the opposite side, drop the comb and weigh it, knit 2 rows on Passap before using strippers.
+Take the locks/carriages across to the opposite side, drop the comb and weigh it, and knit 2 rows on Passap before using strippers.
 In Japanese kms drop the ribber, switch sinker plates, and continue to knit on the main bed.